In Person & Virtual

 If one or both of the muscles responsible for lifting your eyelid has weakened causing your eyelid to droop, this could be affecting your vision.

-In this case, you might want to consider ptosis repair.
+In this case, you might want to consider ptosis repair, also known as "droopy eyelid surgery".
 This type of surgery is designed to restore function to the muscles responsible for lifting your eyelids and improve your overall vision.
 Board-certified plastic surgeon Jose Rodríguez-Feliz, M.D., is a cosmetic specialist in many procedures, including eye surgery, deep plane facelifts, and deep neck contouring.
 Expect the highest quality of service from the moment you call until your final appointment.
 After nearly a decade in practice, Dr. Rodríguez-Feliz knows how to deliver the results you're looking for and restore your self-esteem.

 As you age, the levator muscle stretches and separates, which causes loss of control in the eyelid.
 At times, the eyelid sags to the point that it obscures vision.
 In these cases, patients have reported having to manually lift their eyelids or turn their heads in order to see clearly.